ejrbuss/type-mark/docs/index.md

 #### `extendfn`

-Creates a new function based check.
+Creates a new function-based check.
 Takes the same arguments as `extend` except it will be passed any number of specified arguments prior to the actual value being tested.
 For example, lets create a validation function that asserts that three numbers sum to 100.